FrederikBjorne/python-serial-logging/README.md

 # A Python Serial logger implementation using observer pattern
-The file main.py show cases using observer pattern (py-observer package) to read from a serial port (real or fake) and provides a CLI for logging to console or/and file by offering different options.
+The file main.py show cases an application using observer pattern (python-observer package) to read from a serial port (real or fake) and provides a CLI for logging to console or/and file by offering different options.
+Using python-observer package, renders a de-coupled and cohesive design that is very flexible and easy to maintain.

-The serial reader- and file writer threads uses callbacks for communicating with the application when they have failed.
+The serial reader- and file writer threads uses callbacks for communicating with the application if they fail.
 The program waits for the user to enter a any key to quit the program.

-In addition, this application show cases a de-coupled and cohesive design that is very flexible.

 Run the CLI in your terminal for help instructions:
 ```console